 The mechanics are identical to what is needed for self-signed certificates.
 Please refer to the Back Up! section of the main article.

-It is possible to create one certificate which can be utilized as both a CA and end-user certificate.
+It is possible to create one certificate which can be utilized as both a CA and end-user S/MIME email certificate—and in fact Certificate Assistant for 10.14 Mojave & 10.15 Catalina force this, whether you want it or not.
 I have read in the past (and didn’t save the sources so can’t cite them here) that it is unwise to have one certificate do both: it is better to keep the CA and end-user functions separated, in separate certificates.
 My vague recollection is that this prevents cross-contamination, such as the CA certificate going down in flames (and taking with it all certificates it has ever signed as well as itself) if it somehow becomes compromised, possibly related to its secure email or other functions.
 There may also be an argument regarding granularity of certificate ability permissions.
 In any case, for the purposes of this section i’m assuming there exist one or more good reasons to separate the functions.

 Of course, if you’ve previously created your own self-signed certificate you may continue to use that.
 However if you’re just getting started with secure email and hoping to have many people participate with you making certificates for most or all of them, it will be easier on everyone to have your own S/MIME secure email user certificate be either your CA root certificate or a “leaf” (derivative, subordinate) certificate of your Certificate Authority.